Medical Device Lifetime

 Monitoring Devices: Devices used for monitoring, such as blood pressure monitors, glucose meters, and electrocardiogram (ECG) machines, may have a longer lifetime but still require periodic and preventive maintenance and calibration.

-It’s important for medical device manufactures to mention the life time details in the IFU/ User-manual / Instructions and or in maintenance protocols, and any other reading material provided to customers or users.
+Medical device manufacturers need to mention the lifetime details in the IFU/ User-manual / Instructions and or in maintenance protocols, and any other reading material provided to customers or users.

 Applicable International Standards

-Shelf life explains duration of the medical device to be stabile to retain the sterility of the package and the device performance.
+Shelf life explains the duration of the medical device to be stable to retain the sterility of the package and the device’s performance.
 It ends when the package is open or the shelf life claimed on the label, whichever comes first.
 Lifetime starts at the opening of the device package and ends until it works properly to attain its intended use.

-International standards for Medical Device Reliability including Software device are:
+International standards for Medical Device Reliability including Software devices are:

-ISO 14971 (ensures safety and reliability of medical devices)
+ISO 14971 (ensures the safety and reliability of medical devices)

 IEC 60601-1 (safety standards for electromedical equipment)